vocausey/web-Sprint-Challenge-User-Interface-and-Git/README.md

 5. Explain why git is valuable to a team of developers.

+ANSWERS

+1. A semantic element clearly describes its meaning to both the browser and the developer.
+This describe meaning of the information in webpages and web applications rather than merely to define its presentation or look.

+2. Display block element always starts on a new line and takes up the full width available thus stretches out to the left and right as far as it can whilst a display inline element only takes up as much width as necessary

+3. Margin
+    Border
+    Padding
+    Content

+ 4. The center value aligns the flex items in the middle of the container

+ 5. Git is a distributed version-control system for tracking changes in source code during software development.
+It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up